 Texas has a number of trails with minimal obstacles.
 Some are very easy and others are wheelchair accessible.
 Here are just a few of them.

 Most of the links given were found through Internet search, although a few have been recommended to me by other people who have been there.
 With your help, we can share our knowledge with disabled people everywhere and also increase awareness of the need for more accessibility.
-Please e-mail me with your suggestions using the form to the right.
+Please e-mail me with your suggestions using the form in the sidebar.

 Balcones Canyonlands National Wildlife Refuge Phone 512-339-9432 Map Trails